CGCL-codes/BIVBench/README.md

 If you want to use other tampering methods, you can follow below instructions.

-#### (a) Data poison based attacks
+#### (a) Data poison-based attacks
 These attacks including *random class degradation attack (Degradation<sub>Random</sub>-C), specific class degradation attack (Degradation<sub>Specific</sub>-C), random sample degradation attack (Degradation-S), clean label backdoor attack (Clean Label), neuron trojan attack(Trojan attack) and targeted attack*.

-All these attack are support in our repository based on [backdoor attack](https://github.com/vtu81/backdoor_attack) and are in the `backdoor_attack` directory.
+All these attacks are supported in our repository based on [backdoor attack](https://github.com/vtu81/backdoor_attack) and are in the `backdoor_attack` directory.
 To run the attack, you can use the following command:
 ```shell
 $ cd backdoor_attack
 $ python backdoor_attack/main.py --dataset cifar10 --task backdoor